**This Amazing Trip Is Subject To Change Or Cancellation Once We Know The Confirmed Australian Cricket Tour To India 2023 Schedule**

 If dare we say it, it is definitive India.
 The culture, food, festivals, crafts, architecture, even places to stay are far removed from everywhere else in India.
 Being the largest state means the distances between ‘everywhere’ is too overwhelming for just two weeks.
 Without rushing or squeezing too much in, we will visit Rajasthan’s signature cities and sights on this outstanding epic adventure.

 Rajasthan is perennially hot and seated in open-sided 2C or SL can be overbearing and at times a little soul-destroying.
-We want you to remain comfy as we roll and rock through the deserts and cities of this astounding, vast landscape so will enjoy the pleasure of AirCon throughout the journey.
+We want you to remain comfy as we roll and rock through the deserts and cities of this vast landscape so will enjoy the pleasure of AirCon throughout the journey.

-After one night in New Delhi, we leave the nation's capital at 8am headed for Jaipur though we stop in Agra first so you can see the majestic Taj Mahal and then reflect over lunch before our train to Jaipur at 1450pm.
+We leave the nation's capital at 8am headed for Jaipur though we stop in Agra first so you can see the majestic Taj Mahal and then reflect over lunch before our train to Jaipur at 1450pm.
 You can squeeze a visit to Agra Fort before we depart but do not despair if you can’t, we are headed deep into Rajasthan where some of India's grandest forts rise proudly over the nation.

 It is 4hrs to the Pink City of Jaipur, coloured in honour of the then Prince of Wales who visited in 1876.
 Pink is symbolic of hospitality so Maharaja Ram Singh of Jaipur painted the entire city pink, which creates an incredible hue at sunset.
 Known for its heritage homes (Havelis) many of which are now luxury and boutique hotels, we will check-in for two nights at the Dera Rawatsar Heritage Hotel with dinner included.